Wood floor framing construction

 Bridging

 Adequately nailed subflooring will maintain the up- per edges of floor joists in proper alignment.
 Nailing the ends of joists to band joists or headers, Figures 11 and 24, provides additional joist support that, under normal conditions, eliminates the need for intermediate bridging.
-Where the nominal -to-thickness ratio of joists ex-ceeds 6, or where builders have encountered problems with twisting of joists in service, intermediate joist bridg-ing is installed at 8-foot intervals.
+Where the nominal depth-to-thickness ratio of joists ex-ceeds 6, or where builders have encountered problems with twisting of joists in service, intermediate joist bridg-ing is installed at 8-foot intervals.
 Bridging may also be accomplished with cross braces of nominal 1×4-inch lumber or solid 2-inch lumber, Figures 21 and 22.

 Framing of Floor Openings